Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 3rd number = Restore loadouts for teammates.
 			"Respawn Loadout Reward"		"0,0,0"

+			// The shove damage multiplier against Chargers, Witches, and Tanks to reward to survivors.
+			// Note: This setting overrides the same setting under the "Plugin Settings/Rewards" section.
+			// Note: This setting can be overridden for specific players.
+			// Note: The max health of the target will be multiplied by this setting's value.
+			// --
+			// Separate multipliers with commas (",").
+			// --
+			// Multipliers limit: 3
+			// Character limit for each multiplier: 9
+			// --
+			// Minimum value for each multiplier: 0.0 (OFF)
+			// Maximum value for each multiplier: 999999.0 (Strongest)
+			// --
+			// 1st number = Multiplier for killers.
+			// 2nd number = Multiplier for assistants.
+			// 3rd number = Multiplier for teammates.
+			// --
+			// Example: 600 (default Charger health) * 0.025 (shove damage reward) = 15 damage per shove
+			"Shove Damage Reward"			"0.0,0.0,0.0"

+			// The shove rate to reward to survivors.
+			// Note: This setting overrides the same setting under the "Plugin Settings/Rewards" section.
+			// Note: This setting can be overridden for specific players.
+			// Note: The value of "z_gun_swing_interval" will be multiplied by this setting's value.
+			// --
+			// Separate rates with commas (",").
+			// --
+			// Rates limit: 3
+			// Character limit for each rate: 9
+			// --
+			// Minimum value for each rate: 0.0 (OFF)
+			// Maximum value for each rate: 999999.0 (Slowest)
+			// --
+			// 1st number = Rate for killers.
+			// 2nd number = Rate for assistants.
+			// 3rd number = Rate for teammates.
+			// --
+			// Example: 0.7 (default "z_gun_swing_interval" value) * 0.7 (shove rate reward) = 0.49 rate
+			"Shove Rate Reward"			"0.0,0.0,0.0"

 			// The speed boost to reward to survivors.
 			// Note: This setting overrides the same setting under the "Plugin Settings/Rewards" section.
 			// Note: This setting can be overridden for specific players.